 TRC does not provide a formal application review.
 Attending a TRC meeting normally serves to expedite the project review and approval process, as well as minimizes the need for redesigns.
 But the Town does not guarantee all permit requirements and potential problems will be identified.

 TRC meetings are not required of the Applicant and are for informational purposes only.
 However, Applicants that meet with TRC before formally submitting their project's permit applications normally have an easier time getting through the permitting process.
-To schedule a time to meet with the TRC please call the Planning Department.

 Dependent upon the scope of the project the Applicant may desire to meet with the TRC a second time or with individual Town staff before formal submittal of applications.
 These meetings can be arranged by contacting Town staff directly.
-Please note, speaking to individual Town staff, or attending a Technical Review Committee meeting does not guarantee approval of a development project.
+Please note, speaking to individual Town staff or attending a Technical Review Committee meeting does not guarantee approval of a development project.